Transatlantic Trade and Investment Partnership: Hurdles

-Negotiation progress
+Negotiation progress before withdrawal

 Negotiation progress as of 27 April 2016:

-Ratification
+Failed ratification

-The twenty-seven European Union-member governments will have to approve of the partnership, via unanimous voting under TFEU Articles 207 and 218, on the negotiated agreement in the Council of the European Union, at which point the European Parliament will also be asked for its endorsement.
-The European Parliament is empowered to approve or reject the agreement.
-In case the Council of the European Union, following a proposal from the European Commission, designates TTIP to be a "mixed agreement", approval from all Parliaments of the EU Member States in accordance with individual constitutional procedures is necessary before the agreement can enter into force.
-In the United States, both houses of the Congress will have to pass the agreement for it to be ratified.
+The 27 European Union-member governments would have had to approve of the partnership, via unanimous voting under TFEU Articles 207 and 218, on the negotiated agreement in the Council of the European Union, at which point the European Parliament would also have been asked for its endorsement.
+The European Parliament was empowered to approve or reject the agreement.
+The Council of the European Union, following a proposal from the European Commission, designated TTIP to be a "mixed agreement", so approval from all Parliaments of the EU Member States in accordance with individual constitutional procedures would have been necessary before the agreement could enter into force.

+In the United States, both houses of the Congress would have had to pass the agreement for it to be ratified.
+Negotiations were halted by United States president Donald Trump, who then initiated a trade conflict with the EU.
+Trump and the EU declared a truce of sorts in July 2018, resuming talks that appeared similar to TTIP.
+On 15 April 2019, the negotiations were declared "obsolete and no longer relevant" by the European Commission.

 Proposed benefits

-TTIP aims for a formal agreement that would "liberalize one-third of global trade" and, proponents argue, will create millions of new paid jobs.
+TTIP aimed for a formal agreement that would "liberalize one-third of global trade" and, proponents argued, would create millions of new paid jobs.
 "With tariffs between the United States and the European Union already low, the London-based Centre for Economic Policy Research estimates that 80 percent of the potential economic gains from the TTIP agreement depend on reducing the conflicts of duplication between EU and US rules on those and other regulatory issues, ranging from food safety to automobile parts."
 A successful strategy (according to Thomas Bollyky at the Council on Foreign Relations and Anu Bradford of Columbia Law School) will focus on business sectors for which transatlantic trade laws and local regulations can often overlap, e.g., pharmaceutical, agricultural, and financial trading.
 This will ensure that the United States and Europe remain "standard makers, rather than standard takers", in the global economy, subsequently ensuring that producers worldwide continue to gravitate toward joint US-EU standards.

 In March 2013, an economic assessment by the European Centre for Economic Policy Research estimates that such a comprehensive agreement would result in GDP growth of 68–119 billion euros for the European Union by 2027 and GDP growth of 50–95 billion euros (about 53.5–101 billion US dollars) in the United States in the same time frame.
 The 2013 report also estimates that a limited agreement focused only on tariffs would yield EU GDP growth of 24 billion euros by 2027 and growth of 9 billion euros in the United States.
 If shared equally among the affected people, the most optimistic GDP growth estimates would translate into "additional annual disposable income for a family of four" of "545 euros in the EU" and "655 euros in the US", respectively.